-Defining your website by areas will enable you the following capabilities
+Defining your website by areas will provide the following capabilities:

-Areas can be defined by two methods, by url or by auto-tags
+Areas can be defined either by URL or auto-tag.

-Area Name – Choose the area name for reference.
-I.e. Blog
+Area Name – Choose the area name for reference, e.g., “Blog”

-In case you have tags on your website pages from the meta data, you can also define an area by them.
-To do so, choose in the Area definition drop down list “By tag”, then in the text box add the tag name, or just click on the text box to see all optional tags
+If there are tags inside the HTML code of a page, you can use them to create areas.
+To do so, choose “By tag” in the area definition drop-down list, then, in the text box, add the tag name, or just click on the text box to see all optional tags:

-- In case TrenDemon is also running on your sub-domains such as LP’s or your blog, add it also as an area.
+- In case TrenDemon is also running on sub-domains such as LPs or your blog, add these sub-domains as an area as well.